Jodhaa Akbar: Cast and crew

 Hrithik Roshan and Aishwarya Rai were the first choice of both Ali and Gowariker for portraying Akbar and Jodhabai respectively.
 Gowariker believed Roshan possessed the regal bearing and physique required to play the role of a king.
-According to Gowariker, Roshan immediately agreed after the former merely mentioned that he was doing a film on Akbar.
+According to Gowariker, Roshan immediately agreed after the former merely mentioned that he was doing a film on Akbar; it would mark Roshan's first collaboration with producer Ronnie Screwvala, who was previously a co-producer on UTV–presented Lakshya (2004).
 Roshan learned Urdu as a means of preparing for his role.
 For casting Rai, Gowariker sent her an SMS asking "Will U B My Jodha?" to which Rai sent a reply stating "Yes, I will" followed by a smiley.
 Sonu Sood was chosen to play Jodhabai's cousin brother Rajkumar Sujamal.
 Sood had rejected offers to feature in other projects as he wanted to fully involve himself in the film.

 The role of Akbar's mother, Hamida Banu Begum, was first offered to Saira Banu, who declined citing family commitments as her reason.
 The role subsequently went to Poonam Sinha which marked a comeback for her to acting since her brief stint in the 1970s.
 Actress and singer Ila Arun had wanted to work with Gowariker and approached him for a role in the film; Gowariker cast her as Akbar's nurse, Maham Anga.
 Nikitin Dheer was selected to play Sharifuddin Hussain, the rebellious brother-in-law of Akbar, after impressing Gowariker during the auditions.
 Kulbhushan Kharbanda portrayed Raja Bharmal while Suhasini Mulay was cast as Jodhabai's mother, Rani Padmavati.
 Actress Abir Abrar, niece of actress Kumkum, was selected to play Bakshi Banu Begum, Akbar's sister and Hussain's wife.
 Indrajeet Sarkar was cast in the role of Birbal, but his scenes were cut from the film's final version to reduce its duration.

 A. R. Rahman, Javed Akhtar, Nitin Chandrakant Desai and Ballu Saluja were signed up as the music composer, lyricist for the songs, art director and editor respectively, thereby collaborating with Gowariker for the third time after Lagaan and Swades.
 Visual Computing Labs (VCL), a division of Tata Elxsi, were in charge of the film's special effects.
 Kiran Deohans, known for his work in Qayamat Se Qayamat Tak (1988), Aks (2001) and Kabhi Khushi Kabhie Gham (2001), was the film's cinematographer.
 Gowariker chose Ravi Dewan to be the stunt co-ordinator for Jodhaa Akbar based on the latter's experience in handling historical films, such as 1942: A Love Story (1994).
 Chinni Prakash and his wife Rekha, Raju Khan and Ash Kumar were the film's choreographers.